Early Learning Program

 The YWCA's 5-star Early Learning Program provides childcare for 80 infants, toddlers and young children ages 6 weeks to 5 years of age.
 Our program uses Creative Curriculum, an evidence-based model that prepares young children to succeed cognitively, physically, socially, and emotionally.

 Children gain learn to appreciate other cultures and the arts, learn basic academics in the everyday world, build a positive association with fresh healthy foods and enjoy non-violent play.

-YWCA's Early Learning Program is expanding this summer!
+YWCA's Early Learning Program is expanding summer 2018!

 We are now accepting applications through our online wait list.

 Parental involvement is highly encouraged and Foster Grandparents are very active in each classroom - creating a unique multi-generational environment for our young children.